 So many options, in fact, that you start to feel a little lost and confused about which machines you should use, and which ones are best left for another day.

-In this article, we are going to look at all of the most common back machines at the gym, including the muscles worked, the unique benefits of each, and more.
+In this article, we are going to look at each of these gym machines for building back strength and muscle, including the muscles worked, the unique benefits of each, and more.

 By the end, you will have a clear idea of which back machines at the gym to add to your daily training routine.